Search

 • The alimony indexation for 2026 is 4.6%, published in the Government Gazette on November 19, 2025.

-• In principle, both child support and spousal maintenance are indexed annually on January 1 based on Art.
-1:402a of the Dutch Civil Code.
+• Both child support and spousal maintenance are indexed annually as of January 1 based on Article 1:402a of the Dutch Civil Code.

-• If the other party has failed to implement the indexation for several years, the missed increase can, in many cases, still be claimed.
+• If the other party has failed to implement the indexation for several years, the missed increase can be claimed up to five years back (Article 3:308 of the Dutch Civil Code).
+The limitation period can be stayed by a timely written demand.

 • A modification of alimony is a different route than indexation and may be considered if the financial situation has changed significantly.